systematic-uol/systematic-uol.github.io/docs/glossary.md

 ## A

 **ADHD**
-Attention Deficit Hyperactivity Disorder
+<br>Attention Deficit Hyperactivity Disorder

 <br>

 **Agentic AI**
-A type of Artificial intelligence that can act autonomously to achieve goals without constant human guidance.
+<br>A type of Artificial intelligence that can act autonomously to achieve goals without constant human guidance.
 It uses sophisticated reasoning and iterative planning to solve complex problems.

 <br>

 **AI**
-Artificial intelligence - a set of technologies that enable machines to perform tasks that typically need human intelligence.
+<br>Artificial intelligence - a set of technologies that enable machines to perform tasks that typically need human intelligence.

 <br>